-The program is broad-based, focusing on a wide range of traditional and alternative media including television, radio, film, recorded music, journalism, publishing, the world wide web, and new communication technologies within their cultural, social, historical, economic, global, and political contexts.
-The goal of the degree program is to develop theoreticallyinformed and critical consumers and innovative creators of media texts.
-The program requirements for a degree in Mass Media include core courses which form the foundation of study and electives that allow the student to develop their interests according to their intellectual and career goals.
-As all coursework is aligned with the four cornerstones of the degree -Theory, History, Criticism, and Production-the core program provides a theoretical and methodological foundation for critically analyzing and creating media.
+develop their interests according to their intellectual and career goals.
+As all coursework is aligned with the four cornerstones of the degree - Theory, History, Criticism, and Production-the core program provides a theoretical and methodological foundation for critically analyzing and creating media.
 Students in the Mass Media major will develop a general understanding of the relation between media texts and production processes, power, and culture through breadth and depth course requirements.
-Students will complete courses across the following three concentration areas as well as completing more in-depth study in the concentration of their choice: Media Uses and Effects (MUE), Media Organizations and Systems (MOS), and Mass Media Production (MMP).
+Students will complete courses across the following three concentration areas as well as completing more in-depth study in the concentration of their choice: Media Uses and Effects (MUE).
+Media Organizations and Systems (MOS), and Mass Media Production (MMP).

-^ The B.A. in Mass Media has received campus approval, but is pending official authorization by the Office of the Chancellor of the California State University.
+^ The B.A. in Mass Media has received full approval by the campus and the Office of the Chancellor of the California State University.